gitkw/No-MASS/Documentation/Markdown/SimulationConfig.md

 ## FMI {#AppliancesFMI}
 ## FMI

-Only used for appliances from energyplus
+Only used for appliances from the FMI interface (such as EnergyPlus sending the power), the variable name needs to correspond with the name in the modeldescription.xml file.

 ~~~~
       <FMI>